 Being underinsured means having health insurance coverage, but not being able to use it because of the compounding costs of actually receiving care.
 Due to high out-of-pocket costs and deductibles, an estimated 44 million people were underinsured in 2018, up from 29 million in 2010.
 Compared to insured adults with adequate coverage, underinsured adults are more than twice as likely to not fill a prescription, to skip a recommended test, treatment, or follow-up appointment, and to have medical debt.

-Why did CO-OPs fail?
+Why did most of the CO-OPs fail?
 Like all plans, the co-ops underpriced the cost of covering people at the onset of the exchanges.
 Premiums were too low, benefits were too generous, and competition from bigger health insurers with larger reserves overwhelmed the CO-OPs.
 Unlike private insurers, the CO-OPs “did not have the savings on hand to make up for their losses in initial years.”

 Healthcare CO-OP closures narrow consumers’ choices, and counties that are mostly rural are disproportionately affected.
 In almost two-thirds of rural counties, a CO-OP offered one of the two least expensive silver plans.